 The State supports community-based training through a contract between the Delaware Department of Education and the University of Delaware, the Delaware Institute for Excellence in Early Childhood (DIEEC).
-DIEEC coordinates the training, maintains a webbased list of offerings and a registry with transcripts for those who successfully complete these trainings.
+DIEEC coordinates the training, maintains a web-based list of offerings and a registry with transcripts for those who successfully complete these trainings.
 In addition, the Office of Child Care Licensing maintains successful completion of trainings not approved by DIEEC as a part of their regulatory process for required annual hours.

 DOE OEL and DIEEC will develop coaching models to enhance their training options offered through the Institute in FY19-FY21.
 Through hybrid coaching, outside organization and online training content will be reinforced in the classroom.
-In partnership with ECAP and Early Head Start-Child Care Partnerships, practice based coaching is being implemented to support early childhood professionals' use of effective practices that will lead to positive outcomes for children and families.
+In partnership with ECAP and Early Head Start-Child Care Partnerships, practice based coaching is being implemented to support early childhood professionals' use of effective practices that will lead to positive outcomes for children and families

-6.1.2 Describe how the state/territory developed its training and professional development requirements in consultation with the State Advisory Council on Early Childhood Education and Care (if applicable) or with another state or state-designated cross-agency body if there is no SAC that addresses the professional development, training, and education of child care providers and staff.
+6.1.2 Describe how the state/territory developed its professional development framework in consultation with the State Advisory Council on Early Childhood Education and Care (if applicable) or similar coordinating body if there is no SAC that addresses the professional development, training, and education of child care providers and staff.

 The Delaware Early Childhood Council (DECC) will be revising its strategic plan for calendar year 2019.
 The current strategic plan highlights workforce issues such as education, professional development, recruitment, retention, and compensation of the early childhood workforce.
 A subcommittee of the Council, the Professional Committee, strategizes around these particular goals outlined in the DECC strategic plan.
 These members were a part of the Early Learning Workforce Professional Development Committee that drafted recommendations for Delaware's workforce.
-This work will drive overarching strategic goals for the way the state reconceptualizes professional development, training, and education of child care providers and staff during FY19-FY21.
+This work will drive overarching strategic goals for the way the state re-conceptualizes professional development, training, and education of child care providers and staff during FY19-FY21.
 Within the existing professional development system, DECC members work with state partners who identify training from a variety of sources.
-The early childhood professional development topic requirements from the Office of Child Care Licensing are developed by DIEEC and outside organizations.
+The early childhood professional development topic requirements from the Office of Child Care Licensing are developed by DIEEC and outside organizations

-6.1.3 Identify how the framework improves the quality, diversity, stability, and retention of caregivers, teachers, and directors (98.44(a)(7)).
-Check and describe all that apply.
+6.1.3 Describe how the framework improves the quality, diversity, stability, and retention of caregivers, teachers, and directors (98.44(a)(7)).